danielhrisca/asammdf/README.rst

 * remove data group by index or by specifing a channel name inside the target data group
 * create new mdf files from scratch
 * append new channels
+* filter a subset of channels from original mdf file
 * convert to different mdf version
 * add and extract attachments
 * mdf 4.10 zipped blocks